UTNuclearRobotics/nbv_demo_docker/README.md

 ```

-## Terminals on Laptop
+### Terminals on Laptop

-4. If ROS is correctly configured on the laptop, then the python MoveIt Commander API should pickup the MoveIt node running on Spot (`spot_arm_moveit_config`) and start following the arm motions.
+4. Inside the Docker container, run the below commands.
+If ROS is correctly configured on the laptop, then the python MoveIt Commander API should pickup the MoveIt node running on Spot (`spot_arm_moveit_config`) and start following the arm motions.
 ```
 cd nbv_demo_ws
 source devel/setup.bash